Student Groups and Opportunities

 The Society for Engineering Mechanics (SEM) is open to all engineering students who are interested in mechanics.
 The society focuses on projects related to mechanical principles, with the choice of projects being entirely up to the student members.
 In the past, these projects have ranged from research on engines to the mechanics of bicycles to the construction of weapons of medieval warfare.
 The society hosts several social events throughout the year where students and faculty who share an interest in mechanics can get to know each other.

 Society of Automotive Engineers (SAE) seeks to provide its members with educational, professional and social activities and opportunities related to vehicles of all types.
-The U of I chapter includes the SAE Baja Team, the SAE Electric Team, and the SAE Formula team that all design and build vehicles for competition.
+The U of I chapter includes the SAE Baja Team, the SAE Electric Team, the SAE Formula team, and the SAE Supermileage team that all design and build vehicles for competition.
 Through its activities, SAE hopes to foster members’ engineering, communication and leadership skills.

 Engineering General Interest